-Did the corporation/partnership make any payments in 2022 that would require it to file Form(s) 1099?
+Did the corporation/partnership make any payments in 2023 that would require it to file Form(s) 1099?
 If "Yes," did the corporation/partnership file or will it file all required Forms 1099?

 Businesses have been accustomed to I.R.S. rules that require them to report certain payments on annual Form 1099 information returns.
 However, the enacted law imposes Form 1099 reporting requirements.
-Complying with them may add significantly to your paperwork burden.
+Complying with them may add significantly to your filing burden.

 For many individuals, the rules require issuing 1099s for all sorts of business payments that they previously did not have to worry about.
 However, the legislation does not require Form 1099 reporting of payments that are made for non-business reasons.
-In addition to providing a copy of the Form 1099 to each payee by January 31, 2023, you must furnish a copy of the Form 1099 to the I.R.S. no later than January 31, 2023.
+In addition to providing a copy of the Form 1099 to each payee by January 31, 2024, you must furnish a copy of the Form 1099 to the I.R.S. no later than January 31, 2024.
 This reporting procedure helps payees remember to include the payments on their tax returns, and it assists the I.R.S. to ensure that the income is properly reported for the business deductions that you claim.
+Please note if you are required to file 10 or more information returns for 2023 these must be filed electronically with the IRS.